kasbench/globeco-trade-service/cursor-log.md

 - The test was failing due to constraint violations from non-unique test data.
 Making all test data unique ensures the test only checks for optimistic locking, not unrelated constraint errors.

 ---

+**2024-05-15**

+**Request:** Remove the non-idiomatic optimistic concurrency test from BlotterServiceImplTest and rely on the repository-level test for concurrency, as per best practices.

+**Actions:**
+1. Removed testOptimisticConcurrency from BlotterServiceImplTest, since optimistic locking is reliably tested at the repository level.
+2. Removed the line in BlotterServiceImpl.updateBlotter that set the version field, restoring idiomatic JPA usage.
+3. Ran BlotterServiceImplTest and the full test suite; confirmed all tests now pass successfully.

+**Rationale:**
+- Service-level optimistic concurrency tests are unreliable due to JPA's entity management.
+Repository-level tests are the correct place to verify optimistic locking behavior.

+---